 It is also important to consider the type of tree.
 For example walnut and pear trees live considerably longer when compared with a plum or a peach tree.
 Apple trees, in optimum surroundings and suitable soils, can live for a long time.
 Many small orchards, in which trees are planted fairly close to each other, do not have a long life span.
 After 25 years the trees are well past their best.
 This applies particularly to plums, peaches and nectarines growing in the UK.
 In countries with different climatic conditions, this does not necessarily apply.

 Summarising, if the old tree is wanted, a lot can be done to extend its lifespan.
 Often, older trees are of such beauty that any effort to save the tree is very worthwhile.
 Judging the health of the tree is a good point to start from.
 Having seen in practice the success achieved in restoring old trees to their former glory is a very satisfying experience.
-You can contact me if you need help with this sort of problem.

 Trees and flooding